Textualize/textual/docs/tutorial.md

 }
 ```

 The `.started` selector matches any widget with a `"started"` CSS class.
 While `#start` matches a child widget with an ID of `"start"`.
-So it matches the Start button only for Stopwatches in a started state.

-The rule is `"display: none"` which tells Textual to hide the button.
+When combined with a space, the the selector will match the start button *only* if it is inside a container with a CSS class of "started".

+As before, the `display: none` rule will cause any matching widgets to be hidden from view.

+If we were to write this in English, it would be something like: "Hide the start button if the widget is already started".

 ### Manipulating classes

 Modifying a widget's CSS classes is a convenient way to update visuals without introducing a lot of messy display related code.

 You can add and remove CSS classes with the [add_class()][textual.dom.DOMNode.add_class] and [remove_class()][textual.dom.DOMNode.remove_class] methods.
 We will use these methods to connect the started state to the Start / Stop buttons.

-The following code will start or stop the stopwatches in response to clicking a button.
+The following code will start or stop the stopwatches in response to clicking a button:

 ```python title="stopwatch04.py" hl_lines="13-18"
 --8<-- "docs/examples/tutorial/stopwatch04.py"
 ```

 The `on_button_pressed` method is an *event handler*.
-Event handlers are methods called by Textual in response to an *event* such as a key press, mouse click, etc. Event handlers begin with `on_` followed by the name of the event they will handle.
+Event handlers are methods called by Textual in response to an *event* such as a key press, mouse click, etc.
+Event handlers begin with `on_` followed by the name of the event they will handle.
 Hence `on_button_pressed` will handle the button pressed event.

 If you run `stopwatch04.py` now you will be able to toggle between the two states by clicking the first button:

 ```{.textual path="docs/examples/tutorial/stopwatch04.py" title="stopwatch04.py" press="tab,tab,tab,enter"}
 ```

-When the button event handler adds or removes the `"started"` CSS class, Textual will reapply the CSS and make the required visual changes.
+When the button event handler adds or removes the `"started"` CSS class, Textual re-applies the CSS and updates the visuals.
-This keeps our Python code of potentially messy display logic.

 ## Reactive attributes